 There is almost what seems a limitless amount of power tools on the market today – from expensive, premier designs that are packed to the brim with features you’d never dream of using to the models that look like they’ve been sitting on the shelves collecting dust, never to be upgraded.

-With so many options of different abilities available – how are you able to choose the best circular saw when there are so many to choose from?
+With so many options of different abilities available, how can you choose the best circular saw when there are so many to choose from?
 Luckily, we’ve also been there – which is why we’ve done the hard work for you, with a list of the best circular saws that you can purchase today.

-If you want to read the entire article, but don’t have enough time on your hands to do so – we’ve created a quick overview of the models best circular saws, so you’re able to come back at a time that’s better for you:
+If you want to read the entire article but don’t have enough time on your hands to do so – we’ve created a quick overview of the best circular saws, so you’re able to come back at a time that’s better for you:

 - DeWalt DWE575SB Circular Saw